In the Kitchen

 Stories

-Learn more about my skills and experience as a mixed-methods researcher, narrative writer, and content strategist.
-I’m happy to explore with you the diverse ways I can support your organization’s goals.
+Learn more about my skills and experience as a mixed-methods researcher, narrative writer, and strategist working in accessible and sustainable food systems.
+I’m happy to explore with you the diverse ways I can support your organization’s mission-based goals.

 Email Me